-- II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey.
-(Core) - II.B.4.b) There must be at least three core program faculty members, including the program director.
-(Core) - II.B.4.b).(1) For programs with four or more fellows, a ratio of at least one faculty member to one fellow must be maintained.
-(Core) - II.C.
-Program Coordinator - II.C.1.
+II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey.
+(Core)

+II.B.4.b) In addition to the program director there must be at least two core physician faculty members with EMS board certification whose practice makes them available for consultation by fellows.
+(Core)

+II.C.
+Program Coordinator

+II.C.1.
 There must be a program coordinator.
+(Core)

-(Core) - II.C.2.
+II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core)

-(Core) - II.C.2.a) The program coordinator(s) must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
-Additional administrative support must be provided based on the program size as follows: (Core)
+II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.

-Number of Approved Fellow Positions Minimum FTE Coordinator(s) Required

-2 0.22

-3 0.24

-4 0.26

-5 0.28

-6 0.3

-7 0.32

-8 0.34

-9 0.36

-10 0.38

-11 0.4

-12 0.42

-13 0.44

-14 0.46

-15 0.48

-16 0.50

->16 Additional 0.02 FTE per fellow